jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 By about 12,000 years ago, archaic humans were effectively gone.
 But for trace amounts of DNA, all humans were homo sapiens who kept customizing their tools to nearly every game board on Earth.
 From north to south, desert to jungle, freezing cold to very hot, our adaptability let us outpace the sand clock and keep scoring points of procreation.

 Then, came the invention of agriculture and the dawn of civilization.
 What is called the Neolithic Revolution.
-While our genetics had been thoroughly tested and established much of our instincts, the increase in technological evolution still drove changes to our genes that much affects our nature...

 It occurred independently at different times in the world.
 First taking root in Southwest Asia's Fertile Crescent 11,000 BC, China 9,000 BC, Mesoamerica 5000 BC and others regions afterward.
 Heavily influenced by the local wildlife and resource, most locations started permanent human settlements, the domestication of animals, clay pottery, and metal tools.
 By drastically increasing the productivity of land, humans had a relatively stable food supply throughout the year.

 Freed from the daily hunting and gathering treks, humans had more time to build new things.
 Within a few thousand years the Stone Age turned into the Bronze, then Iron Age, Each stage was based on a new material used to build the latest tools.
 With each passing year, our nature was increasingly technological.

-Our genes had a hard time keeping up...racoons....
+Our genes had a hard time keeping up, as the racoons example we mentioned in a prior chapter, being surrounded and even using technology does not mean we truly understand it either.
+Often times we can be like racoons waiting for food outside a restaurant; just hoping for the best.

-This had a profound affect on our nature.
-Co-evolving with technology is why humans, unlike most animals, are so individually different, even within families and tribes.
+Yet, this co-evolving with technology had a profound affect on our nature.
+It's we, unlike most animals, are so individually different, even within families and tribes.

 Physically, we have different body types: ectomorph (slender and lean), mesomorph (muscular and athletic), and endomorph (rounder and softer).
 Each type has a distinct characteristics related to muscle mass and fat distribution, meaning whether running long distances, making a shelter, or hammering steel, we have body types to meet the challenge.

 Our intelligence differs too.
 Levels of abstract thought, practical proficiency, patience to defer gratification, musical abilities.
 Some people can recite long histories from their minds, while others can calculate carpentry measurements with ease.
 Like with our bodies, our mental faculties, interests, hobbies, and passions are very unique.

-personalities too
- - marsh mellow
- - stanford
+Our personalities are different too.
+We already mentioned the Stanford Experiment, which shows how varied each human is to authority figures.
+Some obeying, some rebelling, some are responsible authority figures, others are nearly demonic.
+Another famous personality test is the Marshmellow Test, which is an experiment where kids are shown a treat and told if they don't eat it, they will get two treats.
+The longer kids delay gratification, the better their future will be, as most things, from jobs to relationships reward patience.
+There are many other such tests that display the varied nature of even family members.

+All the differences in our 3.2 billion base pairs, all the differences that other forms of selection were creating, that natural selection might have trimmed away in a biological world, were finding niches and therefore a home in the Game of Technological Life

 Thus modern human our genotype, and phenotype diversified because of our co-evolution with tools.

 And that's the lesson of nature we need to embrace.
 While we have a genetic history forever in our genes, we also evolved along technological change.
-Meaning the technological evolution this books is advocating we embrace, has been driving human genetics for thousand of years.
+Meaning the technological evolution this books is advocating we embrace, has been driving human genetics for generations.
 Because the Game of Life needs ecosystems of producers, grazers, predators, and testers to win, the coach picked human communities who had the varied human genetics needed to be able to staff every job in a growing technological ecosystem.

 Biology has countless species of trees, insects, birds, mammals, predators and so on because genotype and phenotype diversity is ecosystem security.